juni127/simple-blazor-app/README.md

     src="./Images/RegisterReviewMobile.png"
 />

+[^2]: This section is a placeholder for the screenshots of the Register page on mobile since there is a need to fix the former's responsiveness.

 ## Landing page
 This part of the app was created to serve as a starting point for user interaction and the marketing, registration, and selling interfaces.